mshteyn/deep-learning-projects/README.md

 # deep-learning-projects
-This repository contains code to solve classification problems using deep neural networks.
+This repository contains code to solve classification problems using neural networks.